 Am I eligible for a Free College Meal?

 You could get a free meal whist at college if your household income is below £16,190 per year and you are aged 16-18 on a full-time study programme.
-Please refer to our FE Financial Support Guide.
+Please refer to our FE Financial Support Guide for full eligibility criteria.